 Sharing a 900-mile border with Iran, Iraq under the Sunni Baathist regime of Saddam Hussein was Iran's primary geostrategic adversary.
 Iran viewed the U.S. invasion in 2003 as an opportunity to transform its foe into a client state and base from which to direct revolutionary activities around the Middle East.
 To that end, Iran has sought to cultivate loyalty among Iraq's Shi'a majority population, seeking to leverage shared sectarian identity to justify its meddling and anchor its influence in Iraq.
+Over the years, Iran has replicated the Lebanese Hezbollah model, which fuses militant and political power, in Iraq to conduct a hostile takeover of the Iraqi government and its security apparatus.

 In order to bolster its influence, Iran aims to keep Iraq weak and dependent on Tehran for its security.
-Iran has stood up and controls a vast network of Shi'a militant groups in Iraq, and uses these proxies to

-"stoke sectarian tensions and to foment political violence... thereby ensuring for itself a role as mediator in Iraq."
+Iran has stood up and controls a vast network of Shi'a militant groups in Iraq, and uses these proxies to "stoke sectarian tensions and to foment political violence... thereby ensuring for itself a role as mediator in Iraq."
 This "two-faced" strategy has enabled Iran to establish itself as the "key power broker" in Iraq.